NavyaBommisetty/silkworm-disease-detection/README.md

 # Silkworm Disease Detection using Explainable Deep Learning

-# Overview
+# Project Description
-This project implements an end-to-end deep learning pipeline for automatic silkworm disease detection from images with a strong focus on explainability and disease pattern analysis.
+This project presents an end-to-end deep learning system for automatic silkworm disease detection from images, with a strong emphasis on explainability and disease pattern analysis.
 Unlike basic image classification projects, this work not only predicts whether a silkworm is Healthy or Diseased, but also:
 - Explains why the model made a decision
 - Highlights affected regions in the image
 - Discovers hidden disease patterns using unsupervised learning
--
-# Project Description
-This project focuses on automatic detection of silkworm diseases using deep learning–based image classification.
-Silkworm diseases can significantly affect silk production, and early detection is essential to reduce economic loss in sericulture farms.
-Manual inspection is time-consuming and error-prone, which motivates the need for an automated solution.
-In this work, I designed an end-to-end deep learning pipeline that takes silkworm images as input, preprocesses them, and classifies them into healthy or diseased categories.
-The model learns visual disease patterns such as texture changes, discoloration, and irregular shapes from images.
-The system was trained and evaluated using standard performance metrics including accuracy, precision, recall, F1-score, and confusion matrix.
-Experimental results show that the model is capable of distinguishing diseased silkworms with good reliability, demonstrating the feasibility of deep learning for real-world agricultural applications.
-This project helped me gain hands-on experience in dataset handling, model training, performance evaluation, and result interpretation, and strengthened my understanding of how deep learning can be applied to real-life biological and agricultural problems.

 # Problem Statement